Open Call Project

 ・Dilution of faith and culture (decline of nature worship and environmental culture)

-Purpose and Objectives of the “Artist in Residence to Overcome the Crisis of Amami” Project
+“Purpose and Objectives of the “Artist in Residence to Overcome the Crisis in Amami” Project

-To avoid the destruction of the natural environment and the dilution of cultural heritage, we believe it is important to widely inform the world about the environmental culture (the culture built over a long time by local people living in harmony with nature, respecting it, and cherishing its blessings) and the uniqueness of the natural environment of Amami Oshima.
+To avoid the destruction of the natural environment and the dilution of cultural heritage, we believe it is important to widely inform the world about the environmental culture (the culture built over a long time by local people living in harmony with nature, respecting it, and valuing its blessings) and the uniqueness of the natural environment of Amami Oshima.
 We believe this will lead to an understanding of the appropriate buildings and ways of living for Amami Oshima.

 To promote understanding of the environmental culture and uniqueness of the natural environment of Amami Oshima, we believe it is effective to have artists from around the world directly experience the environmental culture of Amami Oshima and create and present art works that express and visualize these experiences.

-<Recruitment Guidelines>
+<Application Guidelines>

-▼Number of Artists to be Recruited
+▼ Number of Artists to be Recruited

-2 to 5 groups per year
+1 to 2 groups per year

-※We also accept stays for assistants and companions.
+※ We also accept stays for assistants and companions.

-▼Number of People Allowed to Stay
+▼ Number of People Allowed to Stay

-Up to 4 people per building (including companions)
+Up to 4 people per building (including companions) ※ Total of 2 buildings

 Visual arts

-※Performance art is not included
+※ Performance art is not included

-▼Project Implementation Period (Stay Creation Period)
+▼ Project Implementation Period (Stay Creation Period)

-Every year from December to February
+Every year from January to February

-▼Duration of Stay for Artists
+▼ Duration of Stay for Artists

-2 to 4 weeks
+2 to 8 weeks

 Ongoing

-▼Support Provided by Our Company to Participating Artists
+▼ Support Provided to Participating Artists

 ・Free accommodation